ReactTraining/react-workshop/courses/fundamentals/07-data-flow/lecture/README.md

 //
 PrimaryLayout -> BrowseProducts -> BrowseProductItem -> Quantity
 // ▲ Eventually lift state here
+// ▲ And then at the end we can convert to context
 ```

 Start with the `Quantity` component which should resemble where it was left off in the lecture for 03-controlled-vs-uncontrolled.
 Then show it's parent `BrowseProductItem` which doesn't work when the button is clicked.
 We'll need to lift state in order to get the two working the way we need them to.